-Guilherme Rizzo is the self-taught founder of CSS Scan which lets you easily inspect the CSS of a webpage and click and copy it for your own project.
+Guilherme Rizzo is the self-taught founder of CSS Scan.
+It lets you inspect the CSS of a webpage and click and copy it for your own project.
 He's made $70,000 in the last year from CSS Scan while travelling in Asia.
 CSS Scan is a lot quicker than using Dev Tools and you can use it in other browsers besides Chrome.
-I use it a lot so it's great to be able to ask Guilherme some questions about how he learned to code, making CSS Scan and his experience leaving Brazil with just a Mac mini to travel the world.
+I use it a lot! it's great to be able to ask Guilherme some questions about how he learned to code and making CSS Scan .
+As well as his experience leaving Brazil to travel the world with only a Mac mini .

 Hey, so can you give us a short introduction for people who want to know more about you?

 I’m Guilherme Rizzo and I'm 21 years old (it’s my birthday today!!).
 I’m from Brazil but now I’ve been traveling around the world for over a year.
-I have made a browser extension called CSS Scan and with it you can check or copy the CSS code of any element you see on the internet, by just moving your mouse over it.
+I have made a browser extension called CSS Scan .
+You can check or copy the CSS code of any element you see on the internet, by moving your mouse over it.
 So far I’ve made over $70,000 in revenue with it and that’s my full-time job, along with CSS Scan Pro - its premium version).

-I really like CSS Scan!
+I love CSS Scan!
 Why did you decide to create it?

 I was always interested in what border-radius and box-shadow some elements had.
 So, inspired by WhatFont?
-I created this extension that wherever you hover your mouse over, you instantly get the CSS of the element and you can copy all of it with a single click.
+I created this extension that means when you hover your mouse, you instantly get the CSS of the element.
+You can copy everything with a single click.